circuit/circuit-chat-app/README.md

 The suggested OAuth authentication method for desktop application is Authorization Code, and since the browser JS SDK does not support the authentication part is done in the main process (/main/oauth.js).
 Once authenticated and the access token is available, the token is handed over to a proxy class that acts as intermediate between main process APIs calls and the Circuit SDK renderer.

+For the two-way binding and rendering of the chat window [hyperHTML](https://github.com/WebReflection/hyperHTML) is used.

+[electron-builder](https://github.com/electron-userland/electron-builder) is used to build and package the app as Mac and Windows installers.

 ### Components